 Luanda is the biggest port, handling approximately 5.4 million tons of cargo a year.
 Luanda port underwent a U.S.\$130 million refurbishment program, which was completed in 2014.
 Prior to this, Luanda port was highly congested with the waiting time averaging 10 days or more.
-The Government plans to build a second commercial port in the vicinity of Luanda, the port of Barro do Dande (approximately 30 kilometers north of Luanda), with a capacity to handle 3.2 million tons of cargo a year.
+The Government plans to build a second commercial port in the vicinity of Luanda, the port of Barro do Dande, with a capacity to handle 3.2 million tons of cargo a year.
 In 2017, the Government announced that it was considering to issue a guarantee for the construction of the Barro do Dande port and the issue of such a guarantee was authorized pursuant to the Presidential Decree 207/17 of September 2017 up to a total amount of U.S.\$1.5 billion.
-To date, the Government has not issued such a guarantee, however, in 2018, the Government issued an international tender for a U.S.\$1.5 billion concession for the construction of the Barro do Dande port and set up a body comprising members of the Maritime and Port Institute of Angola and the Ministries of Transport, Finance and Public Works to supervise the tender process for the scheme.
-The scope of work will cover the design, construction and operation of the port.
+To date, the Government has not issued such a guarantee and the Government is still in the process of appraising the technical aspects of the project.
 Luanda port is owned by Angola, but operation of its terminals is concessioned to eight private companies.